This section was written by Leandro Cabo from rhcplivearchive.com

 • Venice May 1

-Released for free on John’s Soundcloud
+Released on the “4-Track Guitar Music” compilation on John’s Soundcloud

-Recorded on a 4-track cassette recorder using 3 guitars (Mosrite Ventures and two different Yamaha SGs) and an Elektron Machinedrum.
+Similarly to Niandra LaDes, these songs were recorded on a 4-track cassette recorder using 3 guitars (Mosrite Ventures and two different Yamaha SGs) and an Elektron Machinedrum.
 One song also features a Roland TR 707.

 ELECTRONIC MUSIC SESSIONS